ardanlabs/gotraining/10-testing/01-testing/readme.md

 ## Coverage

-Making sure your test cover as much of your code as possible is critical.
-Go's testing tool allows you to create a profile for the code that is touched during all the tests and see a visual of what is and is not covered.
+Making sure your tests cover as much of your code as possible is critical.
+Go's testing tool allows you to create a profile for the code that is executed during all the tests and see a visual of what is and is not covered.

 	go test -coverprofile cover.out
 	go tool cover -html=cover.out